-The RISE grants challenge seeks to build evidence and cross-sector collaborations in three primary ways, investing in: a) new programming that addresses gender-based violence and environment in an integrated manner, b) existing environmental programming that embeds gender-based violence prevention, mitigation and/or response in an integrated manner and c) existing gender-based violence and environment programming that aims to continue, scale up or replicate an intervention (see box below).
+The RISE grants challenge seeks to build evidence and cross-sector collaborations in three primary ways, investing in: a) existing environmental projects that leverage RISE funding and technical support to embed gender-based violence prevention, mitigation and/or response in an integrated manner to environmental work; b) existing gender-based violence and environment programming that aims to continue, scale up or replicate an intervention; or c) new projects that address gender-based violence and environment linkages at the global policy level (see box below).
 The RISE grants challenge seeks to fund up to six projects between USD 100,000 - USD 400,000 each, with implementation timelines of 18-24 months.